0xProject/0x-monorepo/README.md

 Build all packages.
 You need to do this before working on any given package.
 Although these packages as independent, when run from within the monorepo, they are internally symlinked, to make development easier.
 You can change several packages and run the changes without publishing them first to NPM.
-When running `rebuild`, Lerna will figure out the dependency order of all the packages, and built them in this order.
+When running `rebuild`, Lerna will figure out the dependency order of all the packages, and build them in this order.

 ```bash
 yarn lerna:rebuild
 ```

-Continuously rebuild on change
+Or continuously rebuild on change:

 ```bash
 yarn dev